 If you have young kids around, the safety key is a nice bonus feature, since the treadmill can’t even be started without the key.

-Overall, we though this was a fantastic base model that does everything you need it to do and won’t take over your entire living room.
+Overall, we thought this was a fantastic base model that does everything you need it to do and won’t take over your entire living room.

 - Easy to Set Up